Bernardino de Sahagún: Significance

 During the period in which Sahagún conducted his research, the conquering Spaniards were greatly outnumbered by the conquered Aztecs, and were concerned about the threat of a native uprising.
 Some colonial authorities perceived his writings as potentially dangerous, since they lent credibility to native voices and perspectives.
 Sahagún was aware of the need to avoid running afoul of the Inquisition, which was established in Mexico in 1570.

 Sahagún's work was originally conducted only in Nahuatl.
 To fend off suspicion and criticism, he translated sections of it into Spanish, submitted it to some fellow Franciscans for their review, and sent it to the King of Spain with some Friars returning home.
 His last years were difficult, because the utopian idealism of the first Franciscans in New Spain was fading while the Spanish colonial project continued as brutal and exploitative.
 In addition, millions of indigenous people died from repeated epidemics, as they had no immunity to Eurasian diseases.
 Some of his final writings express feelings of despair.
 The Crown replaced the religious orders with secular clergy, giving friars a much smaller role in the Catholic life of the colony.
 Franciscans newly arrived in the colony did not share the earlier Franciscans' faith and zeal about the capacity of the Indians.
 The pro-indigenous approach of the Franciscans and Sahagún became marginalized with passing years.
 The use of the Nahuatl Bible was banned, reflecting the broader global retrenchment of Catholicism under the Council of Trent.
 In 1575 the Council of the Indies banned all scriptures in the indigenous languages and forced Sahagún to hand over all of his documents about the Aztec culture and the results of his research.
-The respectful study of the local traditions has probably been seen as a possible obstacle to the christian mission.
-Despite this ban Sahagún made two more copies of his Historia general.
+The respectful study of the local traditions has probably been seen as a possible obstacle to the Christian mission.
+Despite this ban, Sahagún made two more copies of his Historia general.

 Sahagún's Historia general was unknown outside Spain for about two centuries.
-In 1793 a bibliographer catalogued the Florentine Codex in the Laurentian Library in Florence.
+In 1793, a bibliographer catalogued the Florentine Codex in the Laurentian Library in Florence.
 The work is now carefully rebound in three volumes.
-A scholarly community of historians, anthropologists, art historians, and linguists has been investigating Sahagun's work, its subtleties and mysteries, for more than 200 years.
+A scholarly community of historians, anthropologists, art historians, and linguists has been investigating Sahagún's work, its subtleties and mysteries, for more than 200 years.

 The Historia general is the product of one of the most remarkable social-science research projects ever conducted.
 It is not unique as a chronicle of encounters with the New World and its people, but it stands out due to Sahagún's effort to gather information about a foreign culture by interviewing people and gathering perspectives from within that culture.
-As Nicholson has stated, "the scope of the Historia’s coverage of contact-period Central Mexico indigenous culture is remarkable, unmatched by any other sixteenth-century works that attempted to describe the native way of life.”
+As Nicholson has stated, "the scope of the Historia's coverage of contact-period Central Mexico indigenous culture is remarkable, unmatched by any other sixteenth-century works that attempted to describe the native way of life."
 Although in his own mind Sahagún was a Franciscan missionary, he has also been referred to by scholars as the "father of American Ethnography".